issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 ## Prerequisites
 ### Project Whitelisting:
 During the preview phase, you need to submit this request form to have your project whitelisted for Continuous Queries.
+As of this writing, Continuous Queries is in preview.
+Submit a request form https://docs.google.com/forms/d/e/1FAIpQLSc-SL89C9K997jSm_u3oQH-UGGe3brzsybbX6mf5VFaA0a4iA/viewform to have your project whitelisted for access.

 ### Create a Reservation:
 Continuous Queries are only supported in certain BigQuery editions.
 You'll need to create a reservation with the following configuration: